Easy-to-Prepare Recipes Using a Kyowa Rice Cooker

 The rice cooker is a staple kitchen gadget in every Filipino home — and for a good reason, too!
-Call it the “Swiss Army knife of small kitchen appliances” because there’s actually more to a rice cooker than just cooking rice to perfection.
+There’s actually more to a rice cooker than just cooking rice to perfection.
+And some even call it the “Swiss Army knife of small kitchen appliances”!
 It can work as a soup pot, a skillet, and even a sauté pan.
 Try it!
 Start with these simple rice cooker recipes.

 Rice Cooker Congee for Breakfast